varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 to specific CLI connections.
-One way to get such an effect is to "wrap" all CLI access in pre-approved scripts which use varnishadm(1) to submit the sanitized CLI commands, and restrict a remote user to only those scripts in sshd(8)'s configuration.
+One way to get such an effect is to "wrap" all CLI access in pre-approved scripts which use varnishadm(1) to submit the sanitized CLI commands, and restrict a remote user to only those scripts, for instance using sshd(8)'s configuration.

 VCL programs
 ------------